 The Egyptian Museum

 We visited the ancient, restored temple at Abu Simbel the next day.
 The Abu Simbel temples are two colossal rock temples at a village in Nubia, Upper Egypt, near the border with Sudan.
 The gigantic statues in front of the temple of Ramesses II were nothing I have ever seen in my life.
-Nearby the main complex lies another temple dedicated to the queen Nefertari.
+Nearby the main complex lies another temple dedicated to Queen Nefertari.
 Another impressive temple carved on a side of a mountain.

 We took a two-night cruise trip along the river Nile.
 Still, remember the slow movement of the vessel.
 Each morning we docked and after breakfast was taken to see temples and tombs.
 The river ride was a once in a lifetime experience.
 Our boat was rather small but nonetheless, it even had a small swimming pool on the deck.
 We girls took a midnight swim under the starry Egyptian sky.